 The Shared Ownership scheme helps people who cannot afford to buy a home outright.
 They can buy a share of a property, such as 40%, and then pay rent on the remaining percentage owned by Rosebery.
 This scheme is also known as Part-Buy, Part-Rent.

 You can take a look at available shared ownership properties on our Homes for Sale page.
 If you are interested in applying for a shared ownership property, then apply online by clicking the ‘apply now’ button.
 You will then need to complete a pre-registration form and will be asked to complete a financial assessment to determine your affordability for the property.

-Each property will have certain financial requirements according to how many shares of the property that you purchase.
+Each property has an individual purchase price which determines the financial requirements of the property that you purchase.
 You will need to supply information such as household income, the amount of the deposit required to secure the property, savings for fees (including solicitors, surveyors etc).
 This information will be stated in our Homes for Sale section.

 Yes, you do – we will ask for your Help to Buy reference number if you choose to apply for one of our shared ownership properties.
 To register with Help to Buy East and South East, please visit their website.